 But of course planes changed everything.
 In 1933, Wiley Post flew around the world in under eight days.
 By 1941 Pan American Airways (aka Pan Am) had scheduled “round-the-world” commercial service.
 Anyone could go around the world now and fast.
 Hey, Yuri Garagin did it in about 90 minutes!
 People have now walked, biked, hitchhiked, ballooned, any other mode of transportation you could think, to become famous, and infamous, great travelers.

 The winners of the cast, scripted, stunt and drama-induced reality TV show The Amazing Race?
 Not likely.
 Is it Gunther Holtorf, a 75-year old German who has driven more than 800,000 kilometers around the world to over 170 “nations” the last few decades?
 Is it Graham Hughes, a 34-year-old British man who traveled 160,000 miles over 1,426 days and visited more than 200 “countries” — without using a plane?
 What about Dave Kunst who walked around the world?
 Or the uber-nouveau riche Internet tycoon Charles Veley, who has claimed to have visited over 829 “countries”?
 Maybe it’s Michael Palin, who has done a fair amount of fun traveling around the world north, south, east and west, in conjunction with his BBC shows?
+I know personally, in 1989 when my partner Andy Valvur and I won the around the world race on public transportation called the HumanRACE and pocketed some prize money, some writers called us the world’s greatest travelers and then in 2002, National Geographic Traveler magazine erroneously dubbed me the “world’s greatest travelers” in a profile.
 It seems that anyone with enough resources can do something that attracts the media spotlight.

 Obviously, they are all great travelers just because they have survived, endured and had good press agents.
 They all must have serious travel skills to do what they have done, along with an elevated Travel IQ.
 But who are The World’s Greatest Travelers?

-And so to answer the question I posed; today, just days before the start of the 2016 edition of The Global Scavenger Hunt, the reigning title holders of The World’s Greatest Travelers™ crown are: two sisters hailing from Sydney, Australia.
-But there will be new winners in 2016, as a group of international teams, including four-time defending champions Zoe & Rainey (Lawyers without Borders) will be jostling for the title over the next three weeks as they all travel between Mexico City to Washington D.C. — the long way.
+And so to answer the question I posed; today, just days before the start of the 2017 edition of The Global Scavenger Hunt, the reigning title holders of The World’s Greatest Travelers™ crown are: five-time winners and 2016 defending champions Zoe & Rainey (Lawyers without Borders) will be jostling for the title over the next three weeks as they all travel between San Francisco to New York City — the long way.